msu/csci-432-fall2022/README.md

 ### Special Remarks and Policies for COVID-19

-The instructor requests that you follow the current [CDC guidelines](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html), which includes wearing a mask or respirator when the "COVID-19 community level" is "high".
-If you need to miss class due to COVID-19 infection or quarantine (or any other reason), please communicate with the instructor as soon as possible in order to coordinate a plan for making up the missed classwork.
+Please follow the current [CDC guidelines](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html), which includes wearing a mask or respirator when the "COVID-19 community level" is "high".
+If you need to miss class to quarantine or isolate due to COVID-19 (or for any other reason), please communicate with the instructor as soon as possible in order to coordinate a plan for making up the missed classwork.
 As a reminder, attendance is required.
 If the instructor is unable to make it to class, either a substitute will be found for those lectures or the class will be held via Zoom.

 ## MSU Policies